Mohataseem89/Mohataseem89/README.md

 ## Hi there 👋
 # 💫 About Me:
-I am third-year Computer Engineering student with a<br> passion for web development, skilled in HTML, CSS and<br> JavaScript.
+I am Final-Year Computer Engineering student with a<br> passion for web development, skilled in HTML, CSS, <br> JavaScript and MERN.
 Eager in building responsive<br> websites and developing innovative web applications.<br> Dedicated to continuously learning and applying new<br> technologies in the field.

 ## 🌐 Socials: